 How learning Welsh brought one couple together….

-He said: “I proposed in Welsh, having used Google translate as my guide, which led to a ‘lecture’ on mutations - clearly missing the point of my proposal!
+André said: “I proposed in Welsh, having used Google translate as my guide, which led to a ‘lecture’ on mutations - clearly missing the point of my proposal!
 Luckily, Helen recovered and said yes after all.”

 André said: “I feel it’s important to at least try and learn the language of the country I live in.
 Although English is the most common language in Pembrokeshire, I believe every effort should be made to preserve and promote the Welsh language.
 It also benefits me in my workplace when supporting people that have Welsh as their first language.

-“With my fiancée being the tutor, it actually helps me as we are able to use more Welsh at home.
+“With my wife being the tutor, it actually helps me as we are able to use more Welsh at home.
 Helen as a previous learner has shown how much it can enrich your life and open up new opportunities.

 “Helen takes great pride in teaching Welsh and is a perfectionist.
 She is a great advocate for the Welsh language and culture as a whole.
 I love the fact it’s a language steeped in tradition and built on great pride in the nation.”